 Design systems and pattern libraries help designers and developers to get a common understanding of user interfaces.
 But even with such tools in place, there's a ton of processes and handovers involved.
 Each one causing possible friction and information loss.
 Especially over time.
 This might lead to new features feeling outdated on release, and screens and mock-ups getting too old too fast.

 Dependency Injection is at the heart of Angular.
 We don't even think about it too much — we ask for a dependency, we get it.
-However, once our app grows and we have multiple NgModules, lazy loading and use third party components, things start to get more complex.
+However, once our app grows and we have multiple NgModules, lazy loading and use third-party components, things start to get more complex.
 In this session, you will learn about ElementInjector and ModuleInjector, how they work together, and the two-pass dependency resolution process.
-Did we mention it is going to be fun? 💉🌲
+Did we mention it is going to be fun? 💉🌲Blog post & code samples View the slides

 Most Angular applications need to customize their display, features and behaviour depending on multiple and complex criteria serving different use cases like white-labeling, A/B testing or progressive deployment.